 Figure 11: There are more trees in smaller age classes than in larger ones across all municipal inventories.
-Glendale Heights has fewer trees in the smallest size class than in the following two.
+Homer Glen has fewer trees in the smallest size class than the region as a whole.

 There is another type of diversity to consider beyond species diversity.
 A sustainable forest has a variety of ages and sizes of trees.
 If all of the trees in an area were planted at the same time, they will grow, age and die at the same time.
 When these trees reach the end of their lives, it could leave a property without trees.